 The successful applicant will have:

-- Current Cardiopulmonary Resuscitation (CPR) Certificate
+- Current First Aid Certificate

-The following essential criteria must be addressed with evidence in your Cover Letter:
+The following essential criteria must be addressed with evidence in your cover letter:

 - Staff discount on tuition fees after successful completion of probationary period